Sunday, June 21, 2009

 I had seen the medals as a child, set out on the bookcase in the basement.
 He had earned most of them during his first tour in 1969.
 Now I saw what they were: A Silver Star, three Distinguished Flying Crosses, an Airman’s Medal for Valor (he was most proud of this one), eight Air Medals and a Purple Heart.

 Since opening the trunk, my search for information has intensified.
-I recently made several personal contacts with men who flew with my father.
-Dave, Maury, Bob, Leroy, Ted, R.J., to name a few.
+I recently made several personal contacts with men who flew with my father: Dave, Bob, R.T., Leroy, Phil, Maury, Ted, Mike, to name a few.
+Bob, the group’s steadfast historian, is everyone’s point-of-contact.
+With Bob’s help, I attended a reunion where the men sang their remembrance song and included my dad’s name.
+Dave visited me and told riveting stories for hours, some his wife had never heard.
 They all lived at their “forward operating location” with the native Montenyards in the highland mountains between Vietnam and Cambodia.
 I have a photograph of Maury with his big coke-bottle glasses on, telling stories to the kids from the village and giving them haircuts.
-He loved those kids.
 In another photo Phil proudly points to the flattened beer cans he used to patch the bullet holes in the choppers.
-Leroy, the gunner everyone wanted on their chopper, had a large intimidating rattle he made from pelvic bones.
+Leroy, the gunner everyone wanted on their chopper, had a large intimidating rattle he had made from pelvic bones.
 Ted described how it felt to be stuck in an underground bunker for days while bombs raged down from the sky, shaking the ground under which they could not sleep.
-They say that in battle, my dad was cool as ice.
-From all walks of life, these men knew each other only as warriors; they saved each other’s lives many times over.
-Their mission was extremely dangerous, they were using unsafe and rigged equipment in a remote and clandestine environment, and many men died.
-Their instructions were that if anyone got captured, he could not count on ever being found.
-These outstanding men do not believe they did anything special.
-They are telling me stories about Dad’s bravery and skill, and about his ever-present wit.
-Everyone respected him.
+They say that my dad kept a cool head in battle.
+Coming from all walks of life, these men met as soldiers and saved each other’s lives many times.
+Their mission was extremely dangerous, they were using unsafe and rigged equipment in a remote and clandestine environment, and some died.
+Yet these outstanding men do not believe they did anything special.
+They tell me stories about Dad’s bravery and skill, and about his ever-present wit.
+They respected him.
 The day he died, he had flown a successful volunteer mission in the rain to rescue fourteen Navy men from battle.
 After sharing a Thanksgiving turkey sandwich with them at their home base, he was flying back low under the rain clouds when a sniper’s bullet shot him dead in midair.

 When Dad returned from his first tour in Vietnam, he arrived at Staniford Field Airport still wearing his flight suit.
 The airport personnel made him enter the terminal through the back door so he wouldn’t upset the passengers or be called baby-killer.
 I remember Mom and us three girls waiting just inside the big plate glass windows, watching each person walk across the tarmac, looking for Dad.
 Suddenly Mom flew around toward us and spoke quickly in a tone that made me know her instructions were very important.
 “Sit here, girls.
 Wait and don’t move.
 I have to go meet your father at another gate.”
 Mom’s look was stern and fierce, but she wasn’t mad at us.
 We sat wide-eyed for a long time, and finally there was Dad walking down the hall, Mom clinging to his neck.
 We ran and grabbed his waist, his knees, whatever we could reach according to our heights.
 He tried to hug us all at the same time with different hugs.
 Mom needed a certain wife-hug, Heidi a baby hug up in his arms, and Lori and I some little girl hugs.
 Mine came with a little respect attached since I was the oldest.
 Lori got the rough house since she was a tomboy and his favorite.
 We were so happy to see him.